dyhes/zulip/docs/git/zulip-tools.md

 pre-commit -> ../../tools/pre-commit
 ```

-## Configure continuous integration for your Zulip fork
+## Configure continuous integration for your Aloha fork

 You might also wish to [configure continuous integration for your fork][zulip-git-guide-ci].